1962 United States Senate election in Oklahoma

 The 1962 United States Senate election in Oklahoma took place on November 6, 1962.
 Incumbent Democratic Senator Mike Monroney was re-elected to a third term.
 After winning a sizable victory in the Democratic primary, Monroney faced Republican former U.S. Attorney B. Hayden Crawford in the general election.
 Monroney won his last term in the Senate before his defeat in 1968.
-This election marks the last time a Democrat won the class 3 senate seat from Oklahoma.
+This election marks the last time that a Democrat has won Oklahoma's Class 3 Senate seat.